Best Pintxos in San Sebastian

 Risotto on a white plate| ©Marika Sartori

-As for risotto, the recipe changes depending on the season, but the best known versions are mushroom and Idiazabal.
+One of the best pintxos in San Sebastian is the risotto at the Borda Berri bar.
+The recipe changes depending on the season, but the best known versions are mushroom and Idiazabal.
 The former is the most common risotto recipe, but the latter has a very special flavor that will surely surprise you.
-In addition, octopus with quince jelly is also famous.
+In addition, octopus with quince jelly, ears and pork ribs are also famous.

 These tours have a special charm, they go through the best taverns in the historic center of San Sebastian and, thanks to the size of the group, allow a personalized treatment.
 In addition, they usually include a wine tasting in the different places you visit.

-Book a pintxo tour by night through the center of San Sebastian
+Book a pintxo tour in San Sebastian

 2. Complete mini tour of La Bodega Donostiarra

-Donastierra Winery| ©Patrick and MJ
+Donastiarra Winery| ©Patrick and MJ

-Donastierra Winery| ©Patrick and MJ
+Donastiarra Winery| ©Patrick and MJ

-Book this pintxos tour and Market in San Sebastian
+Book a pintxo tour in San Sebastian

-3. Garlic potatoes at the Ciaboga bar
+3. Garlic potatoes from Ciaboga bar

 Garlic potatoes| ©Kike on tour